Upgwades/Fair-Drafter/README.md

 # Fair-Drafter

-This project was created quick and painlessly create a statistically fair draft regardless of player number or amount of rounds.
+This project was created in order to quick and painlessly create a statistically fair draft, regardless of player number or amount of rounds.

 This can be used for a variety of games or tournaments where there are sequential rounds of picks for various players and absolute fairness is desired.

 ## Quick Start

-Made for people with absolutely no knowledge of how to code or patience the following is instructions on running this program as fast as possible.
+Made for people with absolutely no knowledge of how to code or patience, the following is instructions on running this program as fast as possible.

 * Go [here](https://repl.it/languages/python).
 This website runs python code you give it and displays the results.